leomotors/cocoa-discord/packages/music-module/README.md

 ![](./images/search2.png)

-*Note: Picture from previous release, lazy to update*
+_Note: Picture from previous release, lazy to update_

 ## Note

 - This module has its cog named "Music", be sure to not creating a duplicate name

-- Despite cocoa-discord-utils supports CommonJS, this module does not
+- Despite cocoa-discord supports CommonJS, this module does not

 - This module is still in beta, not implemented features includes but not limited to: Working in edge cases for example, user invoke command without being in voice channel